Dodge Polara: 1962–1964

 The Dodges were available with optional V8 engines of up to 413 cuin.
-These mid-sized Dodges (and similar models from Plymouth) competed successfully as stock cars in NASCAR races, and in stock-automatic classes in drag racing, where their smaller size and lighter weight gave them an advantage over the larger cars from Ford and General Motors.
+These mid-sized Dodges (and similar models from Plymouth) competed successfully as stock cars in NASCAR races and in stock-automatic classes in drag racing, where their smaller size and lighter weight gave them an advantage over the larger cars from Ford and General Motors.

 The basic body of the 1962 model continued until 1964, revised and lengthened by the new Chrysler vice president of styling Elwood Engel.
 The Polara range eventually included a four-door sedan.
 For 1963 and 1964, the Polara 500 was available only as a convertible or hardtop coupé.

 For the 1963 model year, the wheelbase was increased to 119 in and the car received new sheet metal.
 The Dart name was reassigned to Dodge's line of compact cars that had previously been known as the Dodge Lancer.
-Positioned below the Polara were the plain 440 and 330.
+Positioned below the Polara were the 440 and 330 trim models.
 The 1964 models received a revised front end and new tail lamps to distinguish them from the 1963 cars.
-The rear-end treatment took its inspiration from the Chevrolet Impala, the Polara models now featuring six small, square-shaped taillights (three on each side) surrounded by an attractive bright trim panel.
-Lesser mid-size Dodges featured only four taillights (two on each side) and lacked the bright trim panel.
-A new "C" pillar for the hardtop coupes, combined with the more attractive front and rear-end styling, made the 1964s look totally new (and longer, lower, and wider as well), resulting in a significant increase in sales over 1963.
+The Chevrolet Impala inspired the rear-end treatment, and the Polara models now featured six small, square-shaped taillights (three on each side) surrounded by a bright trim panel.
+Lower-trimm models mid-size Dodges only had four taillights (two on each side) and lacked the bright trim panel.
+A new "C" pillar for the hardtop coupes, combined with the revised front and rear-end styling, made the 1964s look new, resulting in a significant increase in sales over 1963.

 The Polara 500 continued as Dodge's sporty mid-size model, competing with the full-size Ford Galaxie 500/XL and Chevrolet's Impala Super Sport, featuring an engine-turned anodized aluminum trim strip along the car's flanks as well as bucket seats and deluxe vinyl upholstery.